calvinsettachatgul/ch/notes.md

-we are going to work on javascript prototypes
+we are going to work on javascript prototypes B

 some notes